tlubbers/ntbk-honors-prog-lang/what.md

 This scenario is possible using only the syntax and semantics currently discussed.
 Of course the backend operations concerning print drivers will be immensely complicated, but from a users standpoint, that's how it would work.

 There are any number of problems this would address.
 One being, if you wanted to get the brochure printed at a print shop, you can be assured the right print settings will be used by including a printdown file.
 Speaking of printshops, this technology would lessen their work load extensively.
-If
+If I would of had printdown when I was a print specialist, it would of been heaven on earth.